 For a long time, a lack of zinc has been said to cause hair loss.

 According to a robust study by Rushton, there is no concrete evidence that there’s any correlation between zinc intake and hair loss.

-At worst, zinc only plays a minor role in hair loss.
+At worst, zinc only plays a minor role in healthy hair and any hair loss.

 If you want to be on the safe side, here are the best vegan food sources of zinc.

 Another mineral deficiency often said to contribute to hair loss is iron.

 And the science supports that claim: An iron deficiency is linked to hair loss.

 This is especially important for women, as they require even more iron in their diet than men.